xamantra/momentum/docs/testing.md

 <hr>

 ## MomentumTester
-The new testing tool from momentum for unit testing controllers, models and services.
+The new testing tool for unit testing controllers, models and services.

-- `MomentumTester` has exact same parameters with the root widget `Momentum`.
+- `MomentumTester` requires an instance of `Momentum`.
-- The difference is `MomentumTester` doesn't have `child` and `appLoader` parameter.
-It is only for unit testing.
+- It re-uses the parameter from `Momentum` config for testing.
 - Because there are no widgets involve, asynchronous code works fine in `MomentumTester`.

 #### Example: